finanalyst/raku-pod-render/Pod2HTML.md

 ```
 # Templates
-The default templating engine is Template::Mustache.
+The default templating system is a hash of Raku closures.
+More about templates can be found in [RenderPod](RenderPod.md).
+Another template engine is Template::Mustache.
+This can be accessed as `use Pod::To::HTML::Mustache`.
 A minimal default set of templates is provided with the Module.

 Each template can be changed using the `modify-templates` method.
 Be careful when over-riding `head-block` to ensure the css is properly referenced.